PyCharm for Productive Python Development (Guide)

 On the left column, you will see your changes.
 On the right one, the changes made by your teammate.
 Finally, in the middle column, you will see the result.
 The conflicting lines are highlighted, and you can see a little X and >>/<< right beside those lines.
 Press the arrows to accept the changes and the X to decline.
 After you resolve all those conflicts, click the Apply button:

-In the GIF above, for the first conflicting line, the author declined his own changes and accepted those of his teammates.
+In the animation above, for the first conflicting line, the author declined his own changes and accepted those of his teammates.
 Conversely, the author accepted his own changes and declined his teammates’ for the second conflicting line.

 There’s a lot more that you can do with the VCS integration in PyCharm.
 For more details, see this documentation.